bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Control-o <<command>>
 ```

-When the normal mode command has completed you will be returned back to insert
+Once the normal mode command has completed you will be returned to insert mode
-mode where you were last editing.
+where you were last editing.

 A useful example would be centering the text being edited in the current window: